Georgia 300: History

-Georgia 300, as it is called, is a classic looking heavyweight observation car from the golden era of rail travel that was built by the Pullman Standard Co. shops in 1930.
-Sporting a Packard blue with silver striping livery, the train car operated as a lounge car named the General Polk on the New Orleans-New York Crescent Limited (operated by the L&N, West Point Route, Southern, and Pennsylvania), and was later purchased by the Georgia Railroad and reconfigured to Office Car 300.
-The Georgia Railroad used the car in trips to venues like The Masters Tournament and the Kentucky Derby.
-It ran until its retirement in 1982 after being made redundant as surplus due to the merger between Georgia Railroad and Family Lines.
+Georgia 300 is a heavyweight observation car built by the Pullman Standard Co. shops in 1930.
+Sporting a Packard blue-with-silver striping livery, the train car operated as a lounge car named the General Polk on the New Orleans-New York Crescent Limited (operated by the L&N, West Point Route, Southern, and Pennsylvania).
+It was later purchased by the Georgia Railroad, reconfigured, and renamed Office Car 300.
+The Georgia Railroad used the car in trips to venues such as the Masters Tournament and the Kentucky Derby.
+It was retired in 1982, after the merger of Georgia Railroad and Family Lines rendered it surplus.

 Private ownership

 Heard, who owns a rail yard in Orange Park, Florida, purchased the car in 1985 and made a series of refurbishments in 1986, 1989, 1995, 2000 and 2008.
 The car has a dining room, an observation lounge, one master bedroom, two additional bedrooms, two bathrooms with showers, a section lounge, crew quarters, and kitchen.
-It is Amtrak compliant and compatible to be used on most scheduled Amtrak trains as well as other private venues.
+It is equipped for use on most Amtrak trains and other private venues.

-The car is a constant work-in-progress with carpets and fabrics constantly being improved.
-During 2006–2008, the interior and exterior of the car were completely repainted, along with the addition of new monogrammed linens and bed-coverings in the bedrooms and a recovering of the couch in the observation lounge.

-In 2020, the car was on loan to U.S. Sugar Corporation, who used it in excursion service as part of their heritage Sugar Express tourist passenger train.
+In 2020, the car was loaned to U.S. Sugar Corporation, which used it in excursion service as part of their heritage Sugar Express tourist passenger train.

-Use by US Presidents
+U.S. presidents

-The Georgia 300 has hosted/carried Presidents George H. W. Bush, Bill Clinton, and Barack Obama.
-In 2004, presidential candidates John F. Kerry and running mate Sen. John Edwards, traveled aboard the car from St. Louis to Kingman, Ariz. on the Believe In America Train Tour, following the Democratic Convention in Boston.
+The Georgia 300 has hosted or carried Presidents George H. W. Bush, Bill Clinton, and Barack Obama.
+In 2004, Democratic presidential candidate John F. Kerry and running mate Sen. John Edwards, travelled aboard the car from St. Louis, Missouri, to Kingman, Arizona on the Believe In America Train Tour that followed the 2004 Democratic Convention in Boston.

-George H. W. Bush

-The Georgia 300 was used as a support car during President George H. W. Bush's re-election campaign in 1992 on a Union Pacific train.
-This use is thought to have prompted further use of the car by other presidents.

-Bill Clinton

-The car again was used by Bill Clinton for his Amtrak 21st Century Express train for the 1996 re-election campaign season, in a nod to his 1992 campaign with a bus.
-The 13-car train used the Georgia 300 along with other Amtrak, private, and host railroad CSX equipment and engines.